Skip to main content

 • Take a brief break outside the main room if that helps.

-• Offer water, a snack, or a calm reset when it is that kind of day.
+• Offer water, a snack, or a quieter reset.

 When it happens on a first visit